 I know, I know, take it all in.

-They’re absolutely moist, and the crumb is tender.
-I’d dare to say it just about melts in your mouth.
-The flavor is sweet and warm from the cinnamon.
-Balanced out with the subtle tang from the apple cider.
+The flavor is sweet and warm from the cinnamon, balanced out by the subtle tang from the apple cider.
 Hellllloooo, perfect fall cupcakes.

 Apple Cider or Apple Juice?

 You may be wondering, can I substitute apple juice for apple cider?
 What’s the difference?
 Does it matter?